CNullPtr/C_NullPtr/README.md

 ### `Status: Segmentation fault (core dumped)`

-I’m a carbon-based life form executing on digital hardware.
+I'm a carbon-based life form executing on digital hardware.
 I specialize in turning coffee into bugs and then debugging those bugs.

 ---

 ## The Initial Error

 ```c
 #include <stdio.h>